 Arthur Wendel: We’re partial funders and we have an HIA grantee preconference meeting with Health Impact Project on April 2, the day before the conference begins.
-Our grantees and their grantees are going to meet for the first part of the day separately, do our own thing, and then the second part of the day, we’re going to have a joint session between the two grantee groups to be able to talk about what’s going on in the different regions and specific topic areas of interest among the partners.
-So we’re intermingling the grantees so they can learn from each other.
+We’re going to have a joint session between the two grantee groups to be able to talk about what’s going on in the different regions and specific topic areas of interest among the partners.
+So we’re inter-mingling the grantees so they can learn from each other.
 For the main conference, we’re helping with the planning and moderating the HIA 101 session and we are fielding session speakers.

-Arthur Wendel: At this point 10-15% or so is research.
-Another 10-15% is trying to improve surveillance and assessment activities, engaging with other partners that are doing surveillance work such as surveys where we can include built environment questions.
-A substantial chunk of our work – perhaps half, is on health impact assessment, particularly, being able to think about how to translate some of the evidence and surveillance information to inform policy.
+Arthur Wendel: At this point 10-15 percent or so is research.
+Another 10-15 percent is trying to improve surveillance and assessment activities, engaging with other partners that are doing surveillance work such as surveys where we can include built environment questions.
+A substantial chunk of our work, perhaps half, is on health impact assessment, particularly being able to think about how to translate some of the evidence and surveillance information to inform policy.
 And then the last part is the evaluation component, and in that phase we engage with organizations such as Safe Routes to School and Complete Streets.

 NPH: How far along are you in terms of making stakeholders aware of what’s available to improve health in communities?

-Arthur Wendel: That’s part of the reason why we’re engaging in the health impact assessment arena.
-Because it is a mechanism for communities who are interested in engaging in these issues to do something applied and real, and so for the six communities that we’re funding, which include some states, it allows them to try out working in this area and to do a health impact assessment along those topics.
+Arthur Wendel: That’s part of the reason why we’re engaging in the health impact assessment arena, because it is a mechanism for communities who are interested in engaging in these issues to do something applied and real.
 After an HIA, once those partnership relationships are established, it can provide options for other working experiences.

-NPH: Who are your early adopters for the built environment concept?
+NPH: Who are the early adopters for the built environment concept?

 NPH: When you start with school children, can you build the built environment into their thinking from a very early age?

 Arthur Wendel: Yes, and that’s why I think the safe routes to school concept is a critical piece.
 It brings together youth who have got eighty years of their life ahead of them, potentially.
-It brings together transportation, it brings together public health and kids can’t drive on their own, so if they’re going to take ownership of their own transport, they have to do something that’s either walking or bicycling or rollerblading.
+It brings together transportation and public health.
+Kids can’t drive on their own, so if they’re going to take ownership of their own transport, they have to do something that’s either walking or bicycling or rollerblading.
 We’ve partnered with the Safe Routes to School National Partnership and the National Center for Safe Routes to School.
 That’s a critical component for improving community design.

 I deal with this a little bit in my own neighborhood.
-I’ve got a first grade son we walk to school and there are no sidewalks.
+I’ve got a first grade son.
+We walk to school and there are no sidewalks.
 It’s a challenge.
-Cars are going by at 35-40 mph even though it’s a 25 mph residential area.
-It does not feel safe and I worry about what that’s going to do for kid’s physical activity as they get older.
+Cars are going by at 35-40 miles per hour, even though it’s a 25 mile per hour residential area.
+It does not feel safe and I worry about what that’s going to do for kids’ physical activity as they get older.
 I see my own son, when he doesn’t get enough physical activity, he doesn’t behave as well and I think about that on a population level.
 And motor vehicle crashes are the leading cause of death for that age group, and so, making sure that they have got a way to walk to school safely is critical.